bGray88/members_and_moxies/README.md

 ## members_and_moxies

-The mob needs a database of all the cronies and jabronies, ASAP!
+The mob needs a database of all the cronies and jabronis, ASAP!

 <a name="readme-top"></a>